 Medical records are maintained for each student during her years at Tara to facilitate her treatment, should the need arise.

 Authorisation to administer medication to students must be authorised annually.
 This information is available for referencing by relevant staff.
 Original copies are kept by the secretary of the Junior School and by the School Nurse in the Senior School.

 Any change in the medical condition of a student should be referred to the School Nurse in writing.
 It is important that health information and consent is kept up to date.
 It is the responsibility of the parents to inform the school of any changes to a student’s medical condition.

 Tara participates in the NSW Health Department Adolescent School-based Vaccination Program.
-Currently this is offered to Yr 7 students.
+Currently this is offered to Year 7 and Year 11 students.
 Consent forms are distributed early in Term 1.

 Each year, the Health Centre will organise Influenza vaccinations for the Boarders through the school’s local medical practice.
 This is undertaken only with parent/guardian consent and is not compulsory although encouraged.

 Tara Staff are also encouraged to participate in the annual influenza vaccination program offered free of charge to staff.

 Day girls are also strongly encouraged to have the influenza vaccine when available through their own medical service.
 Annual Influenza vaccination reduces the risk of severe influenza illness, promotes good health and in turn reduces sick days off school.